findlayaw/contextSelector/README.md

 - For planning refactoring work at a high level
 - When you need to optimize token usage
 - For understanding the public interfaces without implementation details

+#### Combined Mode
+- When you need both relationship information and structural details
+- For comprehensive understanding of complex codebases
+- When analyzing both the architecture and the interactions between components
+- For advanced refactoring that requires understanding both structure and dependencies
+- When you want the best of both Graph and CodeMaps modes in a single view

 ### Standard Mode